mdibl/biocore_documentation/intro_to_pubmed.md

 ## Searching PubMed

 **NCBI integrates its Entrez search system across all repositories.
-This means that while sometimes graphically divergent, building queries, locating search history, and finding related material will be functionally identical and uniform across platforms**
+This means that while sometimes graphically divergent; building queries, locating search history, and finding related material will be functionally identical and uniform across platforms**

 PubMed offers both `general` and `advanced` query functionality